Monty Banks: Career

+Honors and awards

+In his hometown Cesena, the foundation Aula Didattica Monty Banks was created in his honor.
+It is "an initiative promoted by the municipality, the course is open to all and provides the opportunity to create videos".

+French comic artist Louis Forton created a 1925-1927 celebrity comic, Ploum, of which the title character was physically modelled after Monty Banks.

 Personal life

+Banks held dual Italian and American citizenship.
 He was married to American actress Gladys Frazin.
-The marriage was not a happy one and they divorced on 29 April 1932 as a result of her abusive behaviour.
+The marriage resulted in divorce on 29 April 1932 as a result of her abusive behaviour.
 She subsequently committed suicide in March 1939.

 Banks met British singer and actress Gracie Fields in 1935, subsequently directing her in four of her films, and they married in March 1940.
 As an Italian national, he would have been classified as an 'enemy alien' in Britain during World War II.
 Consequently, he and Fields left the UK for Canada initially, and then the neutral United States in order to prevent his internment.
-Italian American internment also came into place in the United States during 1941 and 1942, affecting thousands of Italians, but this was eventually relaxed.
+Italian American internment also came into place in the US during 1941 and 1942, affecting thousands of Italians, but this was eventually relaxed.

-Death

-Banks held dual Italian and American citizenship.
 He died, reportedly in the arms of Fields, while traveling on the Orient Express train just outside Arona, Italy, of a heart attack, aged 52.

-Aula Didattica Monty Banks

-In his home town of Cesena a Foundation was created in honor of Banks, entitled the Aula Didattica Monty Banks.
-It is "an initiative promoted by the municipality, the course is open to all and provides the opportunity to create videos".